macvaz/python-data-stack/README.md

 ### Cluster-based data pipelines

-Based on kuberentes cluster and a ray cluster.
+Based on kuberentes container orchestrator and a ray distributed engine.

 TBD